The Times of London is wooing subscribers via a Brexit Facebook group - Digiday

 “It’s about shortening the gap between those doing the reporting and the readers who we eventually want to make subscribers,” said Ben Whitelaw, head of audience development at The Times and The Sunday Times.
 For subscription publishers, like The Financial Times or Der Correspondent, offering access to journalists is increasingly becoming part of the package.

 Since August, The Times has been experimenting with an open-access model, where in exchange for a name and email people can read two articles for free.
-It’s closing in on 600,000 free signups, but figuring out how many will convert to subscribers is still being worked out.
+It’s now topped 600,000 free signups, but figuring out how many will convert to subscribers is still being worked out.
 Whitelaw said it’s too soon to share details of how the group has led to signups.

 Digiday Video Anywhere Summit